-Beaches near Oban
+Beaches in and around Oban

 They are the perfect day out for the whole family, or as a romantic day on the coast.
 You'll even find saunas at some of them!